-Most of us don't vacuum every day, but prefer to run the vacuum regularly to keep the home feeling fresh and clean.
-Although vacuum cleaners keep our carpets tidy, some people say that vacuum cleaners actually damage carpet fibers.
+Most of us don't vacuum every day but prefer to run the vacuum regularly to keep the home fresh and clean.
+Although vacuum cleaners keep our carpets tidy, some people say that vacuum cleaners damage carpet fibers.
 This is because a rotating beater bar or brush pulls, stretches, and wears out carpet fibers.
 While this is true, dirt often has more of a wear-and-tear effect on carpet than most vacuum cleaners do.
 Read on to find out how often to vacuum carpet and floors and how to do it properly.

 How to Vacuum Properly

-It is possible to overwork your carpet.
+- Customize settings: Overworking your carpet is possible.
 If your vacuum cleaner has multiple settings that let you customize surfaces, you shouldn't be vacuuming your carpet on the bare floor setting.
 Instead, save it for the bare floors as the vacuum instructions indicate.

-Additionally, you should check if your vacuum has height settings.
+- Check height: Check your vacuum's height settings.
 This can affect how it cleans or wears on the carpet.
-If it is set too low, for example, you may damage the carpet or vacuum's roller brush and drive belt.
-On the other hand, a vacuum set too high won't pick up dirt as well.
-If you are not sure how high or low you are vacuuming, simply turn it on at the highest setting and then lower it until you can feel the vacuum tugging at the carpet.
+If it is set too low, for example, you may damage the carpet, the vacuum's roller brush, or the drive belt.
+On the other hand, a vacuum set too high won't pick up dirt very well.
+If you are not sure how high or low you are vacuuming, turn it on at the highest setting and then lower it until you can feel the vacuum tugging at the carpet as you vacuum.

 Protecting Your Carpet